microsoft/promptpex/docs/src/content/docs/reference/groundtruth.md

 ---
-title: Test Groundtruth
+title: Groundtruth
 sidebar:
     order: 21.6
 ---
-Ideally, every test should have a correct value for the expected output.
+Ideally, every test should have a correct value for the **expected** output.
 Because PromptPex generates tests using AI, the correct value is not always known.
 As a result, PromptPex provides a way to generate expected outputs for tests, which we call **groundtruth**, also using an AI model.
 The diagram below shows the flow of how PromptPex generates groundtruth for tests.

 ```mermaid
 graph TD